listepo/webmoney/readme.md

 ## Class LazyList

 It is an abstract class with some basic features.
+All other list clases are based on `LazyList`.

 ### list.skip(count)
 - `count` Number